Velocidex/velociraptor-docs/content/blog/2024/2024-09-12-timelines/_index.md

 question.
 I search for the hostname and select it for interactive triage.

-Usually at the start of an incident I don't really know what happens or where to start.
+Usually at the start of an incident I don't really know what happened or where to start.
 I like to start of with some Sigma rules as curated by the `Windows.Hayabusa.Rules` artifact.
 This artifact is maintained by the separate [Velociraptor Curated